 Professional-strength Carpet Chemicals

 Some of the most dangerous chemicals are those used in professional carpet cleaning by companies that are not committed to eco-friendly products.
-These chemicals include:
+Therefore, these chemicals include:

 - Butoxy Ethanol

 This chemical is linked to liver and kidney damage, and you can get the chemical into your system by breathing fumes or coming into direct contact with it.